ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 Error Code | Error Message | Error Description
 -----|----------|-------------
-KER-ATH-008|Token is not present in datastore,Please try with new token|If token is not present in datastore
+KER-ATH-008|Token is not present in datastore,Please try with new token|If token is not present in datastore KER-ATH-006|Cookies are empty|When no Cookie is passed in the header

 ### GET /login/config
 This request will load the configuration parameters while loading the pre-registration portal page.